netmico/netmico/README.md

-- 👋 Hi, I’m @netmico
+Hi, I’m @netmico

-- 👀 I’m from a network engineer background and now learning DevOps
+🔧 With a background in network engineering, I’m now diving into the world of DevOps.

-- 🌱 I have been using Terraform for 4 years now, building vpc on aws, Azure, and Gcp.
-I'm a big fan of Cloudflare and digital ocean.
+🌱 For 6 years, I’ve been mastering Terraform, Docker, Kubenetes, gitlab, github building VPCs on AWS, Azure, and GCP.
+Cloudflare and DigitalOcean are my go-to tools!

-- 💞️ I'm looking to share my skils with the world, I have a great passion for DevOps and look forward to learning more from everyone else.
+💡 My goal is to share my knowledge, grow with the community, and fuel my passion for network and DevOps.

-- 📫 How to reach me ...
+📫 Feel free to reach out if you'd like to connect!

 <!---
 netmico/netmico is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.